Healthdirect Free Australian health advice you can count on.

 Which symptoms should I get checked out?

-• Contact your doctor, midwife or hospital immediately if you have severe nausea or vomiting
+Any time during pregnancy, contact your doctor, midwife or hospital immediately if you have:

-It's also important to contact your doctor, midwife or hospital immediately if you have experienced a hit or blow to your stomach — such as from a fall, car accident or family violence incident.
+Contact your doctor, midwife or hospital immediately if you’ve had a hit or blow to your stomach.
+This can include a fall, car accident or incident involving family violence.

 See your doctor or midwife as soon as possible if you have: